Updated: Jul 23

 It might sound a little crazy - going camping when the temperature outside is well below freezing.
 But having roofed-accommodations in the national parks, like yurts, oTENTiks, and rustic cabins, makes the whole thing less intimidating.
 You’ll need to pack a base layer, dishes and utensils, food, matches, and a warm sleeping bag.
 Most of the other gear is provided and many of the national parks have sleds, bikes, and snow shoes available to rent.

-If you've never visited a national park in the off-season, Fundy is accepting reservations until the end of March, so there’s still plenty of time to experience it for yourself.
+If you've never visited a national park in the off-season, Fundy is accepting reservations, so there’s still plenty of time to experience it for yourself.

 Travel Tip: Despite having a propane stove inside the yurt, I'd still recommend bringing a four-season sleeping bag.
 If you don't have one of your own, you can rent camping equipment from stores like MEC for a pretty reasonable price.